Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - Ensure all API keys are correctly set in the `config/default.json` file
 - Verify that the input CSV, parameters JSON, and initial prompt TXT files are correctly formatted and located in the `data/input/` directory
 - Check that all required npm packages are installed by running `npm install`
+- For Midjourney-specific issues, ensure your Discord bot has the necessary permissions and that the server and channel IDs are correct

 ## Contributing